Philippine Energy Companies Seize Investment Opportunities

 The Aragorn Power and Energy Corporation, a Philippine-based oil and gas company, recently inked a deal with Chevron Kalinga Limited, a subsidiary of Chevron Geothermal Philippines, to set-up a 100 megawatt geothermal power plant in Kalinga.
 The 26,000 hectare land was acquired by the Aragorn Power and Energy Corporation and the Guidance Management Corporation from a service contract with the Department of Energy.
 The project is expected to cost about USD 300 million.

-The Paris Manila Technology Corporation (Pamatec) check them out here, has also set-up a Philippine Rural Electrification Service (PRES) project worth 17.5 million euro, providing 5,129 solar panels to impoverished barangays in Masbate.
+The Paris Manila Technology Corporation (Pamatec) has also set-up a Philippine Rural Electrification Service (PRES) project worth 17.5 million euro, providing 5,129 solar panels to impoverished barangays in Masbate.
 This project will supply electricity to 665 barangay establishments, and 18,000 households.
 Pamantec is expected to set-up 1,000 more solar units in Masbate by the end of 2011.
 As investor enthusiasm continues to grow, government agencies and banks are now showing their support for renewable energy projects in the Philippines.

 In February of this year, the Department of Energy (DOE) inked $1.5 billion worth of renewable energy contracts to both foreign and local-based energy companies, boosting investor confidence in the Philippines’ emerging renewable energy industry.
 Sixty-eight mini-hydroelectric projects, five geothermal and seventeen wind energy projects were awarded by the DOE, which totaled to $1 billion in investments.
 Twenty-two service contracts for biomass projects were also approved by the agency, worth about $500 million.